 The frame rails are slightly further apart on the van.
 This was done to situate the engine lower than the truck engine, because unlike the truck chassis, the van engine bay has a fixed ceiling firewall.
 To accommodate this wider frame rail design, the motor mounts are different and so are the mounting bracket that affix the mounts to the block.
 Take caution when buying van motor mounts; I have had several incorrectly-shipped mounts because most vendors cannot tell the difference.
 I will find photos and part numbers of these in the future and post them here.

 One hot tip for you IDI Van guys: If you have your oil cooler off for some reason, take the time to remove the topmost bolt from the motor mount bracket on that same side.
-Replace it with a Grade 8 bolt that is 1/4″ shorter, but the same head and thread size.
+Replace it with a Grade 8 bolt that is 1/8″ shorter, but the same head and thread size.
 Why?
 Because the stock bolt is too long to pull out with the oil cooler installed.
 It butts up against the side of the oil cooler, and if you ever need to remove that bracket for some reason in the future, at least now you can do it without having to install new oil cooler header gaskets and draining your oil and coolant everywhere.
+I’ve made a dedicated article explaining precisely the process and identification for this replacement bolt here.

 Vans have a few injector lines that are different than the truck.
 While on the trucks, the injector sensor (for timing) is on the #1 injector line, the vans have theirs on the fourth.
 That means they are slightly different configuration, but all are the same length.
 You can mix and match lines if you want to use the sensor on a different injector line, but make sure your lines are all the same length.
 Also, make sure you are not mixing-and-matching 7.3 lines with 6.9 lines; they are different diameter.
 If you swap lines, you have to make sure they are all one type or the other type.